How to get started with OWOX BI: Importing cost data

 In principle, the settings are the same as when creating an automatic import, except for the last item.
 You also need to create a data set in Google Analytics ahead of time (read how to do this above) and then set up data import in OWOX BI.

 To add cost data from a source that isn’t listed, log in to your OWOX BI project.
 In the Pipeline tab, click Create Pipeline.
-From the list below, select Other sources:
+From the list below, select Manual ad cost data input:

 Then provide access to Google Analytics: